honishi/nicocomment/README.md

 honishi hard nproc 32768
 ````

-restart and check the settings above are successfully configured.
+restart the box and check the settings above are successfully configured.
 ````
 $ sudo reboot
 $ ulimit -a